This page documents the complete Nessie specification. This includes:

 id to look up that auxiliary data.

-A note about caching.
-The
+A note about caching: The

-hashCode nor any of the hash terminology used in Nessie.
-Since the Contents object is immutable the hash is stable and since it is disconnected from Nessies version store properties it exists across commits/branches and survives GC and other table maintenance operations.
+Since the Content object is immutable, the hash is stable and since it is disconnected from Nessie’s version store properties it exists across commits/branches and survives GC and other table maintenance operations.

 This model puts a strong restriction on the Iceberg table.
 All metadata JSON documents must be stored and none of the built-in iceberg maintenance procedures can be used.
 There are potentially serious issues regarding schema migrations in this model as well.
 Therefore, the Iceberg table spec should be considered subject to change in the near future.